isomerpages/mom-rcfw/resources/speeches-and-statements/_posts/2020-09-29-hr-tech-festival-asia-2020-keynote-address-by-mrs-josephine-teo.md

 -   As in many countries, workers in Singapore were not spared.
     -   Overall unemployment has risen to two-point eight percent in June, the highest in more than a decade.
     -   In the second quarter, the proportion of retrenched residents who were able to secure a new job within six months also fell to an all-time low of fifty-eight percent.
--   The outlook remains uncertain
+-   The outlook remains uncertain.

 **Singapore Remains Committed to Addressing the Future of Work**